Skip to main content

 Push-based financial news

-Ultimately, regardless of the ecosystem of channels and features, the key is to ensure that customers trust their financial institution to protect their money and data.
-Customizing messaging and features is part of the trust equation, says Facebook.
-It found 2 out of 3 millennia and Gen Z states that "feeling understood" from your financial provider is an important indicator of trust.
+For clients looking to keep up with key financial indicators or news, design push-based campaigns tailored to the individual, whether it's breaking news on specific stock positions in the client's portfolio or releases of economic indicators impacting on those approaching retirement.
+Ultimately, regardless of the ecosystem of channels and features, the key is ensuring customers trust their financial institution to protect their money and data.
+Personalization of messaging and features is part of the trust equation, Facebook says.
+It found that 2 out of 3 millennials and Gen Z states that "feeling understood" from your financial provider is an important indicator of trust.

 Leave a Reply